 In the State of Washington, the only allowable special revenue fund for school districts is the Associated Student Body (ASB) Fund.
-This fund is accounted for in the District's financial statements as financial resources legally belong to the District.
-As a special revenue fund, amounts within the ASB Fund may only be used for those purposes that relate to the operation of the Associated Student Body of the District.
+Even though this fund accounts for monies raised by associated student bodies of the district, this fund is presented within the financial statements of the District, as financial resources in the fund legally belong to the District.
+As a special revenue fund, amounts within the ASB Fund may only be used for those purposes that relate to the operation of the associated student bodies of the District.